mtmanning93/craft-front/README.md

 ### Delete Objects

 If a user owns a Post or Comment they will find the settings dropdown menu on the object itself.
-When clicked the object will show options to edit/ delete the oject.
+When clicked the object will show options to edit/ delete the object.
 If a user clicks the delete option a confirmation modal is shown, with further options to delete or cancel the deletion process.
 Only when the deletion is confirmed is the object deleted.

 ![Delete Confirmation Modal](README_images/features/crud/modal.png)
 ![Settings Dropdown Delete](README_images/features/crud/delete-option.png)